 Haiti mission trip: January 11 – 19

 For the 2010 Spring Break, Lourdes Associate Professor Martha Gallagher, PhD, established a health care mission to Pestel, Haiti for the Nursing 450 course.
-Sadly, that year a 7.0Mw earthquake devastated the island, putting the mission on hold (click here for the full history of the mission as it relates to NW Ohio).
+Sadly, that year a 7.0Mw earthquake devastated the island, putting the mission on hold.
 Never giving up on her plans, Dr. Gallagher partnered with a local group of health care providers to finally fulfill the Haiti mission trip this year.

 Joining her were Lourdes Associate Nursing Professor Liz Nims, PhD and graduate nursing student Tracy Ewing as well as representatives from Mt.
 Carmel Hospital Family Medicine Residency (Columbus, Ohio); the Sisters of St. Francis Sylvania; and The University of Toledo Colleges of Medicine and Pharmacy.

 Together, the team worked in tandem with Haitian clinic personnel and village health promoters in providing dental care, physical examinations, and treatment of both episodic and chronic diseases to local residents.
 In addition to examining and collaborating with team doctors to treat patients, the Lourdes nurses assisted physician staff by starting IVs, administering medications, giving breathing treatments, administering oral rehydration salts to dehydrated adults and infants, helping with minor surgical procedures, and assisting the dentist when needed.

 The nursing faculty also designed patient education posters for the Sisters’ medical clinic and for the village health promoters and taught various classes based on common health issues in the region.